Deutsche Welle website partially blocked in Belarus | DW | 28.10.2021

 When trying to access the site in Belarus on a computer, a standard message from the country's government appears, informing users that the website has been restricted.

-The portal is still accessible via a cell phones, according to DW sources in Belarus.
+The portal is still accessible via cell phone, according to DW sources in Belarus.

 Earlier on Thursday, websites of a number of other media outlets in Belarus — including weekly, independent newspaper Novy Chas (New Time) — had also been blocked.

-Current Time TV's webpage was also blocked.
+In addition, Current Time TV's webpage was restricted.
 The broadcaster, which was created by the media corporation Radio Free Europe/Radio Liberty, is a Russian-language television channel with its editorial office based in Prague.

 Our mission: to convey the country as a nation rooted in European culture and as a liberal, democratic state based on the rule of law, as well as to promote exchange between the world's cultures and peoples.